The Batman: Watch the dark, brutal new trailer featuring Robert Pattinson

 The cast also includes Colin Farrell as Penguin (a complete transformation it turns out we briefly see in the trailer), Peter Sarsgaard as Gotham district attorney Gil Colson and Jayme Lawson as Gotham mayoral candidate Bella Reál.

-Reeves said during the panel that all the villains are just starting out, so we'll see Catwoman, Penguin and Riddler in the early stages of their criminal endeavors.
+Reeves said all the villains are just starting out, so we'll see Catwoman, Penguin and Riddler in the early stages of their criminal endeavors.

 Plot-wise, the trailer hints Batman will hunt a shadowy killer, following the noir-influenced The Long Halloween comic book storyline that sees Falcone hiring the Rogues Gallery of Batman villains, including Catwoman and Penguin, to take him down.